Belgium Cover Letter Writing Guide

 Belgium employers prefer a single-page letter addressed to an individual.
 Take the time to research each employer's organization and personalize each letter with a real person's name.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your CV.

 Begin your Belgium cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letter and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

-Using power words and action verbs write letter in formal style clearly emphasizing your motivation and stating why you consider yourself the perfect candidate, what contributions you can make to the company and a possible starting date.
-Usually it contains three or four paragraphs.
+Using power words and action verbs write a letter in the formal style clearly emphasizing your motivation and stating why you consider yourself the perfect candidate, what contributions you can make to the company and a possible starting date.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Close your cover letter, by expressing your willingness to explain your application in more detail during a personal interview.